-- Net Debt to Assessed Value shall not exceed 3%; - Percentage of Principle on Net Direct Debt Retired in Ten Years shall average 35% and 40% within 15 years; and - 3) Net Direct Debt as a percentage of General Fund Appropriations shall be less than 10%
+- 1) Net Debt to Assessed Value shall not exceed 3% - 2) Percentage of Principle on Net Direct Debt Retired in Ten Years shall average at least 35% and at least 40% within 15 years

+3) Net Direct Debt Service as a percentage of General Fund Appropriations shall be less than 10%

 Policy Transition: The City of Fresno will make every effort to comply with the goal of reducing the principal portion its average Net Direct Debt retired.
-Given the City's current debt paid by the General Fund, the City will reach consistent compliance with this policy goal by 2015.
+Given the City's current debt paid by the General Fund, the City has reached consistent compliance with this policy.

 Section 7.
-General Fund Net Debt Service Limit
+General Fund Net Direct Debt Service Limit

-The City will monitor and limit the net debt service being paid from the General Fund.
-The net debt service is defined as the total annual aggregate lease revenue obligations minus any revenues generated by the debt financed projects to pay this debt service.
+The City will monitor and limit the Net Direct Debt Service being paid from the General Fund.
+The Net Direct Debt Service is defined as the total annual aggregate lease revenue obligations minus any revenues generated by the debt financed projects to pay this debt service.
 The ratio of Lease Revenue Bond obligations and Certificates of Participation debt service as a percentage of annual revenue or expenditures.
 Is referred to as "lease burden".
 In recent years, nearly all of the major capital projects in the City including the baseball stadium, the Exhibit Hall, the Convention Center, City Hall, fire stations, police substations, No Neighborhood Left Behind, Parks and the police training center were financed using Lease Revenue Bonds.
-Enterprise Revenue Bonds supported by dedicated revenue sources and other General Fund obligations including the pension system, retiree health care costs and judgment obligation debt is excluded from the lease burden ratio analysis.
+Enterprise revenue bonds supported by dedicated revenue sources and other General Fund obligations including the pension system, retiree health care costs and judgment obligation debt is excluded from the lease burden ratio analysis.

-Other government entities with underlying or overlapping direct debt burden including school districts, Fresno County, special districts, and the City Redevelopment Agency issuing tax increment Revenue Allocation Bonds will add to the City's overall debt burden.
+Other government entities with underlying or overlapping direct debt burden including school districts, Fresno County, special districts, and the City Redevelopment Agency issuing Tax Allocation Bonds will add to the City's overall debt burden.
 The City's proportionate share of other government entities that either overlap or underlie is referred to as its overlapping debt.
 In its disclosure documents, the City shall include a statement of overlapping debt each year.

 It shall be the policy of the City to conduct an affordability analysis as determined by the lease burden ratio when any new General Fund supported debt is issued.
 Credit rating agency guidelines usually recommend a lease burden ratio between 8% to 12%.
 It shall be the policy of the City to maintain a lease burden ratio not to exceed 10%.
-The total overall Net Debt Service in the General Fund excluding enterprise Revenue Bonds shall not exceed 10% of General Fund appropriations.
+The total overall Net Direct Debt Service in the General Fund excluding Enterprise Revenue Bonds shall not exceed 10% of General Fund appropriations.